 Hopefully you’ve already done this, but if you haven’t verified your domain gives you the power to settle on which eight conversion events you would like Facebook to trace.
 Even if you don’t expect iOS 14 to possess much effect on your ad performance, you’ll still want to try to do this because Facebook is implementing the eight conversion restriction across the board.
 There are a spread of the way to verify your domain on Facebook.
 If you’re not particularly tech-savvy, you’ll need a developer’s help, but with the proper skill set, you’ll verify your domain in only a couple of minutes.
 To verify your domain, you basically just need to prove that you simply have access to the backend of your site. for instance, you’ll add a DNS TXT entry from Facebook to your DNS record, upload a Facebook-provided HTML file to your web directory, or add a meta tag to the section of your domain home page.
 Again, hopefully, you’ve already done this—since it’s required to grant certain permissions for your ad account—but if you haven’t, now’s an excellent time to form it happen!

-The iOS 14 update promises to be…interesting.
+The iOS 14 update impact on advertising promises to be…interesting.
 Like many of the “apocalyptic” changes we’ve seen in online advertising over the years, it probably won’t be as bad as some people make it bent to be.
 As with every marketing challenge, the important question isn’t “Will this affect my business?” but “How will my business adapt to the present change?”
 At now, you ought to remember what to observe for and have some ideas for a way to reply. the remainder is up to you.